MicrosoftDocs/cloud-adoption-framework/docs/ready/enterprise-scale/d-network-topology-and-connectivity.md

 - Use Azure Front Door WAF policies to provide global protection across Azure regions for inbound HTTP/S connections to a “landing zone”.

-- If third party NVAs are used, they should be deployed into a separate Virtual Network (i.e. NVA VNet) and connected to a regional VHub via peering.
+- If third-party NVAs are used, they should be deployed into a separate Virtual Network (e.g., NVA VNet) and connected to a regional VHub via peering.

-- If third-party NVAs are used, deployments should follow vendor best practise recommendations, with particular attention to high-availability and Azure certified architectures.
+- If third-party NVAs are used, deployments should follow vendor best practice recommendations, with particular attention to highly availabile and Azure-certified architectures.

 <!-- -->

 - Do not replicate on-premises DMZ concepts and architectures into Azure.

-## 8. Define Network Encryption Requirements
+## 8. Define network encryption requirements

 This section explores key recommendations to achieve network encryption between on-premises and Azure as well as across Azure regions.

-***Design Considerations***
+***Design considerations***

 - Cost and available bandwidth are inversely proportional to length of encryption tunnel between endpoints.